 nursing.
 At Salisbury University, there are 3 tracks to a BS degree:

-1. Traditional BS in Nursing for 1st BS degree seekers who wish to
+1. First BS in Nursing for First BS degree seekers who wish to

 become registered nurses (RN).
 In this four year program, the first two years